 Powerful, inspirational, and known for digging deep beneath the surface, Dr. DaShanne Stokes is a recognized thought leader, sociologist, columnist, and pundit.
 A scholar of politics, culture, and civil rights, he has been an invited college speaker and a sought after guest featured on NBC, CBS, MSN.com, and other national and international media.
-Dr. Stokes' fresh and provocative thinking has been quoted around the world in books, sermons, newspapers, and beyond.
+Dr. Stokes' fresh and provocative thinking has been quoted around the world in books, sermons, and major outlets like The Hill, BET, Inquisitr, Hollywood Life and Bustle.
 His work has appeared in scholarly journals, books, and publications like The Chronicle of Higher Education, The Advocate, Diverse, and Indian Country Today, among others.
 DaShanne Stokes' story has been featured on the front page of The Huffington Post, where he is also a contributor, and is the subject of his forthcoming memoir, Recomposition.

 DaShanne (pronounced Duh-Shane) was born in 1978, in Racine, WI, to a teenage mother and raised in Las Vegas, NV, without knowing he was adopted.